reflectoring/reflectoring.github.io/content/blog/2022/2022-10-04-test-and-automate-features-behind-the-flags-using-cypress-tests.md

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/react-cypress-launchdarkly-feature-flag-test" %}}

-## Different Options for Automation Tests
+## Feature Flags in Automated Tests

 As we've seen, using feature flags while performing traditional automated integration testing may be very difficult.
 We really shouldn't attempt to manage every scenario that could arise.
 Instead, the following are a few suggestions that we can try:

 - Constantly write unit tests for code coverage.
-- Tests scenarios that can occur due to any unknown disaster.
+- Think about possible disaster scenarios and test those.
 - Always check the state of production at any point in time.
 - Test different user personas and their features.
 - Sometimes we can test various combinations.

-We can use different [LaunchDarkly SDKs](https://launchdarkly.com/features/sdk/) to achieve all of this functionality with a lot of ease.
+We can use different [LaunchDarkly SDKs](https://launchdarkly.com/features/sdk/) to achieve all of this functionality with ease.

 Performing integration tests against the current production state will always provide us some assurance that everything will largely still work once we deploy our application into production.
 To do this, we can direct the SDK to our production environment when it starts up.
 Alternatively, we can also use our API to simulate the requests by downloading the current production state.

 We may find it helpful to develop some testing personas to employ in our end-to-end tests if the feature flag rules benefit from user targeting.
 We can accomplish this by making sure our user object contains legitimate attributes that the LaunchDarkly SDK will analyze.

 ## Why should we Perform Beta Tests in Production?

-- We discuss testing in production a lot.
+We discuss testing in production a lot.
 Testing in production does not imply releasing code without tests and crossing one's fingers.
 Instead, it refers to the capacity to test actual features with real data in a real environment using real people.

 Because they have given their QA and UAT teams the freedom to test features in a genuine production environment before making them available to the rest of their user base, some of our most productive users can deploy directly to production multiple times per day.
 There is no impact on other users and no need to perform a complete rollback when a QA or UAT tester finds a bug.

 The real strength of feature flags lies in this.
 No matter how many times you test your software using automation, you will never be able to detect every fault.
 But the confidence to be able to continue delivering features to consumers securely and quickly comes from being able to turn a feature off when you discover an issue in production in real-time.

 Some of the important advantages of performing beta tests are:

 - Even before the product is released, it provides quick feedback on the product, which helps to raise its quality and increase consumer satisfaction.
 - The application can be tested for dependability, usability, and robustness, and testers can provide feedback and suggestions to developers to help them make improvements that will better fulfill consumer needs.
 - Based on recommendations made by the testers, who are the actual users, it assists various organizational teams in making judgments about a product that are well-informed.
 - Since the product is tested by actual users in a production environment, it provides an accurate insight into what customers like and dislike about it.
 - It helps to address software bugs that might not have been addressed or missed during any testing cycles.
 - It reduces the probability of a product failing because it has previously been tested before going into production.

-## How to Control the Lifeline of a Feature
+## How to Control the Lifecycle of a Feature

 One must be careful not to break any current tests while introducing a new experiment behind the feature flag.
 What I believe a feature lifetime should be is as follows: